Seansama/Pizzas/README.md

 # PIZZAS

-This is an API that tracks pizza restaurants.
+This is an API that tracks pizza restaurants and their products.

 ## Getting Started